Why an Annual Security Report?

 - Disclose in a public crime log “any crime that occurred on campus . . . or within the patrol jurisdiction of the campus police or the campus security department and is reported to the campus police or security department.”

-The public crime log for Plymouth State University is available for viewing at the University Police Department station located at 2 High Street or on a link from the Police Department home page.
+The public crime log for Plymouth State University is available for viewing at the University Police Department station located at 2 High Street.
 Citizens may request to view the log during normal business hours Monday through Friday, except on holidays and during periods when the university is officially closed.